Lewis Carroll: Legacy

 There are societies in many parts of the world dedicated to the enjoyment and promotion of his works and the investigation of his life.

 Copenhagen Street in Islington, north London is the location of the Lewis Carroll Children's Library.

 In 1982, his great-nephew unveiled a memorial stone to him in Poets' Corner, Westminster Abbey.
 In January 1994, an asteroid, 6984 Lewiscarroll, was discovered and named after Carroll.
 The Lewis Carroll Centenary Wood near his birthplace in Daresbury opened in 2000.

-Born in All Saints' Vicarage, Daresbury, Cheshire, in 1832, Lewis Carroll is commemorated at All Saints' Church, Daresbury in its stained glass windows depicting characters from Alice's Adventures in Wonderland.
-In March 2012, the Lewis Carroll Centre, attached to the church, was opened.
+As Carroll was born in All Saints' Vicarage, he is commemorated at All Saints' Church, Daresbury by stained glass windows depicting characters from Alice's Adventures in Wonderland.
+The Lewis Carroll Centre, attached to the church, was opened in March 2012.

+A private collection of thousands of items connected with Lewis Carroll, including letters, photographs, illustrations and books, were donated to Christ Church, part of the University of Oxford in 2025.